CLI Reference

 original use-case on embedded systems), however this can be customized if desired.
 Currently,

-strings are stored outside of the main state struct and are instead malloc
+strings are stored outside of the main state struct and are instead malloc'd separately.

 which will clean up all of the dynamically allocated variables in the state object.